jyzhang23/Vehicle_Detection/writeup.md

 #### 1. Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (somewhat wobbly or unstable bounding boxes are ok as long as you are identifying the vehicles most of the time with minimal false positives.)
 Here's a [link to my video result](./project_video_output.mp4)

-For the video implementation, I sum up all the bounding boxes for 10 consecutive frames (current frame and 9 previous frames), and use those for the heatmap.
-The camera looks to be recording at 25Hz (1261 frames over 50s) so 10 frames corresponds to 0.4s.
+For the video implementation, I sum up all the bounding boxes for 15 consecutive frames (current frame and 14 previous frames), and use those for the heatmap.
+The camera looks to be recording at 25Hz (1261 frames over 50s) so 15 frames corresponds to 0.6s.
 This has the effect of greatly reducing the wobble in the detection boxes from frame to frame, compared to using just a single frame's features, while not significantly introducing blurring effects.
 The code is implemented in code cell 8 of the Jupyter notebook.
-Because of this, the threshold needs to be increased, by at least a factor of 10.
-In the final implementation in the video output, a threshold of 80 was used.
+Because of this, the threshold needs to be increased, by at least a factor of 15.
+In the final implementation in the video output, a threshold of 45 was used, which corresponds to 3 per frame.

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video, which is a combination of all the scaling windows at each position.
-For a given frame, its positive detections, plus those from the previous 9 frames are combined and added to a heatmap.
+For a given frame, its positive detections, plus those from the previous 14 frames are combined and added to a heatmap.
 This heatmap is then thresholded to identify the vehicle positions.
 I used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 Below is the heatmap of the six sample images, shown above with the bounding boxes from the image pipeline.
-As can be seen, there are false positives in image 1, 2, 4 and 5 which need to be thresholded to remove.
+As can be seen, there are false positives in image 3, 4 and 5 which need to be thresholded to remove.

 ![Heatmap on test images][image10]

 The same principle applies when frames are summed.

-One additional feature I added when summing frames, was to do a double threshold.
-I used a lower threshold for the regions around the outside of the searchable region, and a higher threshold for the inside region.
-This is implemented in the `apply_threshold` function in code cell 1.
-I thought this step was justified since the area around the edge of the searchable region has less overlap between bounding boxes than the area in the center.
-Therefore, I thresholded the center region with twice the threshold as the edges.
+Some additional thresholding approaches I tried included thresholding more towards the center of the image (since they generally have more window overlaps), and thresholding each pixel according to how many window searches overlapped that pixel.
+In the end, the simple threshold approach worked the best for me.

 ---